Engine: Torque

 Torque is a turning moment on a shaft and is calculated by multiplying the force causing the moment by its distance from the shaft.

 Power

 Power is the measure of how fast work is done.

 Efficiency

-Efficiency is a measure of how much fuel is wasted in producing power.
+Efficiency is a proportion of useful energy output compared to total input.

 Sound levels

 Vehicle noise is predominantly from the engine at low vehicle speeds and from tires and the air flowing past the vehicle at higher speeds.
 Electric motors are quieter than internal combustion engines.
 Thrust-producing engines, such as turbofans, turbojets and rockets emit the greatest amount of noise due to the way their thrust-producing, high-velocity exhaust streams interact with the surrounding stationary air.

 Noise reduction technology includes intake and exhaust system mufflers (silencers) on gasoline and diesel engines and noise attenuation liners in turbofan inlets.

 Engines by use

 Particularly notable kinds of engines include: